dsovgut/Astronomical-Data-Analysis/README.md

-# Astronomical-Data-Analysis
+# Astronomical Data Analysis
 These codes were written for the UIUC Astronomical Techniques class.
 There is a diverse toolset that could be used to analyze astronomical images, make visualizations, and analyze data.
-Below are the description and output for each program:
+Below are the descriptions and outputs for each program:

 ## 1. Electromagnetic Spectrum
 This code generates the following plot of the electromagnetic spectrum.